Argentina gets set for debt talks by calling U.S. judge biased

 More than 92 percent of the country’s investors agreed to receive less than 30 cents on the dollar in bond restructurings carried out in 2005 and 2010.

-A group of funds rebuffed those terms after buying bonds at deep discounts and sued in U.S. federal court demanding 100 cents on the dollar.
-They won a judgment from Griesa in 2012 for $1.3 billion, and Argentina’s appeals have failed.
+A group of funds rebuffed those terms after buying bonds at deep discounts and sued in the U.S. federal courts for 100 cents on the dollar.
+They won a judgment from Griesa in 2012 for $1.3 billion and Argentina’s appeals have failed.

 The government is sending a team to New York on Monday to set conditions for talks by way of a court-appointed mediator aimed at settling the case.
 If the negotiations fail, Argentina would enter default, extending its 12-year absence from international capital markets.

-Lack of foreign bond financing has pressured central bank reserves to eight-year lows of $29.5 billion and stymied investment in roads and ports needed to keep shipments of soybeans and corn flowing from Argentina, the world’s No. 3 exporter of the two crops.
+Lack of foreign bond financing has pressured central bank reserves to eight-year lows of $29.5 billion and stymied investment in roads and ports needed to keep shipments of soy and corn flowing from the world’s No. 3 exporter.

-Argentine farmers say they will stockpile soy due to financial uncertainty if the government is unable to cut a deal.
-Hoarding could push world food prices higher.

 The June 30 coupon payment was in limbo after being deposited with the government’s transfer agent, Bank of New York Mellon, but not paid out.